weliem/blessed-bluez/README.md

 The method `connectPeripheral` will try to immediately connect to a device that has already been found using a scan.
 This method will time out after 30 seconds or less depending on the device manufacturer.
 Note that there can be **only 1 outstanding** `connectPeripheral`.
 So if it is called multiple times only 1 will succeed.

 The method `autoConnectPeripheral` is for re-connecting to known devices for which you already know the device's mac address.
 The BLESSED will automatically connect to the device when it sees it in its internal scan.
-Therefore, it may take longer to connect to a device but this call will never time out!
 So you can issue the autoConnect command and the device will be connected whenever it is found.

 The method `autoConnectPeripheralsBatch` is for re-connecting to a multiple peripherals in one go.